P1sec/pycrate/README.md

 ===========

-When a Python module from *pycrate_asn1dir/* is loaded, it creates Python classes corresponding to ASN.1 module (all dash characters are converted to underscore).
+When a Python module from *pycrate_asn1dir/* is loaded, it creates Python classes corresponding to ASN.1 modules (all dash characters are converted to underscore).
 Each ASN.1 object has a corresponding Python instance, exposing the following methods:
 * from_asn1() / to_asn1(), which converts ASN.1 textual value to Python value and back
 * from_aper() / to_aper(), which converts aligned PER encoded value to Python value and back